By Carrie Healy, Director of Admissions and Financial Aid

 - Grades are important, and private schools will almost invariably require transcripts from any schools attended, but a perfect straight-A record is certainly not required.

 - Standardized test scores like the SSAT and ISEE, are uniform metrics as well—but they don’t tell the whole story, either.
-And since the onset of the COVID-19 pandemic, the role of standardized tests in admissions has shifted, as more independent high schools become test optional (at least temporarily).

 - Academic writing samples and application essays provide greater insights into a student’s logic, reasoning, analysis, and creativity.
 In addition to responding to questions on the application form and submitting a graded essay, Commonwealth is unique in asking applicants to complete admission assessments during their day visit.
 They spend two forty-minute periods completing an analytical essay and a quantitative exercise.

-The private high school admissions committee is looking for signs and patterns that demonstrate a student’s academic aptitude in ways letter grades and standardized test scores can not.
+The private high school admissions committee is looking for signs and patterns that demonstrate a student’s academic aptitude in ways letter grades and standardized test scores cannot.
 They view the applicant’s file—writing samples, short-answer questions, extracurricular experience, recommendations, and, of course, the application form itself—through the lens of academic fit.
 For example:

 - Do the recommendation letters talk about a student’s perseverance overcoming challenges or their exuberant participation in class discussions?